 The Gospels contain parables.
-Jesus spoke a lot of parables, not always to conceal the truth but sometimes to speak the truth.
+Jesus spoke a lot of parables, not to conceal but to speak the truth.
 The Nelson’s New Illustrated Bible Dictionary defined “Parable” as “a short, simple story designed to communicate a spiritual truth, religious principle, or moral lesson; a figure of speech in which truth is illustrated by a comparison or example drawn from everyday experiences.”

-One of the most obscure and misinterpreted or diversely interpreted parables of Jesus may be found in Luke 16:1-9.
+One of the most obscure, misunderstood and diversely interpreted parables of Jesus may be found in Luke 16:1-9.

 He also said to the disciples, “There was a rich man who had a manager, and charges were brought to him that this man was wasting his possessions.
 And he called him and said to him, ‘What is this that I hear about you?
 Turn in the account of your management, for you can no longer be manager.’
 And the manager said to himself, ‘What shall I do, since my master is taking the management away from me?
 I am not strong enough to dig, and I am ashamed to beg.
 I have decided what to do, so that when I am removed from management, people may receive me into their houses.’
 So, summoning his master’s debtors one by one, he said to the first, ‘How much do you owe my master?’
 He said, ‘A hundred measures of oil.’
 He said to him, ‘Take your bill, and sit down quickly and write fifty.’
 Then he said to another, ‘And how much do you owe?’
 He said, ‘A hundred measures of wheat.’
 He said to him, ‘Take your bill, and write eighty.’
 The master commended the dishonest manager for his shrewdness.
 For the sons of this world [age] are more shrewd in dealing with their own generation than the sons of light.
 And I tell you, make friends for yourselves by means of unrighteous wealth, so that when it fails they may receive you into the eternal dwellings.”